-SANE's new tenant SomaLogic a prestigious biotechnical company from Colorado United States has now established their new European Headquarters at POWIC.
-They find the building "beautiful and inspirational" and share SANE's vision of combining fundamental biochemical science within a therapeutic environment.
+SANEs main tenant SomaLogic a prestigious biotechnical company from Colorado United States have made POWIC their European Headquarters.
+They report that they find the building "beautiful and inspirational" and share SANE's vision of combining fundamental biochemical science within a therapeutic environment.
 SomaLogic's technology known as Proteomics is the largescale experimental analysis of a 1000's of blood samples through which individual biochemical profiles can be identified, enabling clinicians to predict diseases, prognoses and response to drugs and other treatments with much greater accuracy than before.
-They started this year extending their work to samples from patients with mental illness.
+They intend to extend their work to samples from patients with mental illness.
 This could potentially transform medication and healthcare for patients who often endure ineffective anti psychotics and anti-depressants with debilitating side effects and could lead to more targeted individual treatments in the future.

-SomaLogic has a 5 year lease agreement occupying the entire ground floor of the POWIC Building from December 2017 and have completely refurbished the premises into high tech laboratories as well as offices.
+SomaLogic is in the 3rd year of its 4-year lease agreement occupying the entire ground floor of the POWIC Building from December 2017.
+They have completely refurbished the premises into high tech laboratories as well as offices.